-Our business depends to a significant degree on the hospitality industry and instability and downturns in the hospitality industry could adversely affect our business and results of operations.
+Our business depends to a significant degree on the hospitality industry, and instability and downturns in the hospitality industry could adversely affect our business and results of operations.

 Because our customer base is concentrated in the hospitality industry, our business and sales are largely dependent on the health of that industry, which in turn is dependent on the domestic and international economy.
-Instabilities or downturns in the hospitality industry, such as those resulting from the impacts of pandemics, could disproportionately impact our revenue, as customers may exit the industry or delay, cancel or reduce planned expenditures for our products.
+Instabilities or downturns in the hospitality industry, such as those resulting from the impacts of pandemics, geopolitical unrest, economic uncertainty, among other things, could disproportionately impact our revenue, as customers may exit the industry or delay, cancel or reduce planned expenditures for our products.